hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 ### Flyout vs Modal

 While similar in functionality and interaction, the Flyout and [Modal](/components/modal) are meant to be used in different scenarios and to express different types of content.
-There is a fair amount of overlap in their usage but they differtiate in these ways:
+There is a fair amount of overlap in their usage but they differentiate in these ways:

 #### Complexity

-Flyouts are useful for more complex content given the space it occupies in the viewport, while Modals are useful for less complex contentthat can be interacted with relatively quickly.
+Flyouts are useful for more complex content given the space it occupies in the viewport, while Modals are useful for less complex content that can be interacted with relatively quickly.

 !!!
 Info